 Throughout the School Year

 While the beginning of the school year is essential for establishing a positive classroom community, it must be nurtured and reinforced throughout the year.
 This will help to protect the foundations of those relationships, even when students face academic and personal struggles.
 Consider how you can connect to holidays or events that are happening in your school.
 This can be as simple as having students share out their favorite holiday tradition or creating a decoration to be displayed in the classroom.
-This is also a great opportunity to continue creating a culturally relevant classroom by recognizing the different perspectives and cultures of your students.

 In addition to sharing, allowing students to personalize your classroom learning space can be powerful.
 It not only helps students feel comfortable in the space, but it is a great equity strategy that allows each student’s voice and identity to be recognized and heard.
-This also reinforces a culturally responsive and relevant classroom.

 Ideas and Strategies: